kalnajslab-org/TMdecoder/README.md

 # TMdecoder

 A program to decode and display LASP-Strateole2 Telelemetry Messages (TMs).
-The output is in CSV format.
+The output is printed in CSV format.
 A CSV header is included.
+An option for saving to a CSV file is provided.

 *It currently only decodes RS41 TM files.
 LPC compatibilty is under construction*